Scille/parsec-cloud/docs/development/guide-release-parsec.md

     ⚠️ Fix merge conflicts carefully.
 If in doubt, do not hesitate to ask the commit authors.

-4. (PATCH release) In case you acknowledge a patch version, e.g. `3.2.5`, it is likely that previous versions (`3.2.0`-`3.2.4`) have already been acknowledge.
-In that case, ensure to remove commits from the PR that have already been acknowledge.
+4. (PATCH release) In case you acknowledge a patch version (e.g. `X.Y.Z` with Z > 0), it is likely that one or more previous patch versions of the same minor (e.g. `X.Y.0`, `X.Y.1`, ...) have already been acknowledged.
+In that case, ensure to remove commits from the PR that have already been acknowledged.
 Look for the previous ack PRs and compare descriptions to identify which commits to remove from your current ack PR.

 5. You may need to add new commits to your ack PR: